 Romantic Rhine and the Golden Age of Culture

 The decades after the victory over Napoleon were a golden age of culture, art and science.

 Karl Friedrich Schinkel, the great architect and painter, gave us many buildings of “classic Berlin”.
-In addition, he took care of small and large buildings and monuments all over Prussia.
+In addition, he took care of small and large buildings and monuments all over Prussia including the new Rhine province.
 In the Rhine valley, the King entrusted him with the restoration of Stolzenfels Castle near Koblenz.